Why I hate Agile *

 As if anyone would ever do that.
 But it might be seen as possible that a UI guy would craft some heavy-duty C# business logic ?
 Yeah, right.

 Software development is knowledge work.
 Team members are hired for their deep, subtle and rich skills and experience.
 The only way that you're going to get the best out of teams is to allow them to work to their strengths.
-But let's be honest, there are some jobs that need doing as part of development that no one wants to do, or where the skills of the team are missing.
+But let's be honest, there are also some rubbish jobs that need doing as part of development that no one wants to do, or where the skills of the team are missing.
 This is where everyone does need to help out a bit.
 The other thing that you really want to avoid is the crossed arms "I've done my bit" kind of vibe and any kind of "throwing stuff over the fence" dynamic.

 3) The assumption that you have to be the fastest to market otherwise you would have failed.
 What if you're working on a product which is going to be released but there is no 'competitive marketplace' ?

 This for me is really fascinating and really isn't talked about very much.
 There are loads of examples of products that were first but didn't conquer the market.
 One thing that I realized recently is that if you think about the Cynefin framework (sorry more Agile orthodoxy) it indicates that software development is a complex business.
 But it also indicates that making money (or getting value) from software is a chaotic business - and like other chaotic businesses, as Albert Goldman said of the movie industry, "Nobody knows anything."
 Putting bad things out really fast is a strategy.
 As a software developer, you might not think it's a good strategy, but you're not in the position of trying to make money in a chaotic market.
 In my experience, everybody is embarrassed about how little they know about their business.
 And think about it, you've talked the board/bank/VC's into giving you several million to spend on something that might get furiously ignored and disappear without a trace.
-You might be a bit embarrassed that.
+You might be a bit embarrassed by that.

 Trying to do things quickly is interesting because from a business view it sounds great and it's one of the hardest dumb strategies to argue with.
 I suppose it gets easier to live with when you realize that they're all dumb strategies.
 And compared to other dumb strategies, at least it's superficially cheap (unless it results in something expensive like leaking all your customers emails) and you will learn from it.
 The things you learn might not be pleasant, but hey.